-Theorem~\ref{thm:equi_dcc} builds the relations among equivalency, redundancy and consistency.
-Moreover, using the third statement of Theorem~\ref{thm:equi_dcc}, we can check whether two sets of DCCs are equivalent through checking the consistency of a series of DCC sets.
+Theorem~\ref{thm:equi_dcc} builds the relations among equivalence, redundancy and consistency.
+Moreover, using the third statement of Theorem~\ref{thm:equi_dcc}, we can determine whether two sets of DCCs are equivalent by checking the consistency of a series of DCC sets.